pacifics/PassDao/README.md

 ## Contractor Smart Contracts
 ABI: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassContractor

-Used by the project managers and contractors of the application.
+Created by a contractor creator smart contract (you can use a verified: 0xf03262DCE825ACd93d0630d3e6aE495B7d907890, ABI: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassContractorCreator) and used by the project managers and contractors of the application.
 One smart contract for each project manager or contractor.

 Public functions are :